KerbalStuff/KerbalStuff/README_DOCKERFILE.md

 To find out the correct IP to use in your browser, use ```docker-machine ip```.
 You can then browser to port 5000 of that IP and all should be well.

-The default username and password is admin:development.
+There are two default accounts, an admin and a regular user:
+Admin Credentials: admin:development
+User Credentials: user:development

 ## Starting and Stopping
 If you want to stop your container without losing any data, you can simply do ```docker stop spacedock```.